I have three full length novels in various stages of development. All are historical fiction with a strong romance element.

 Ellen is drawn to Harry who is courteous in a way few men have been before; his enthusiasm for life makes his age irrelevant.
 Despite her fierce attachment to her family, Ellen dreams of marriage and respectability.

-Although Hobart is a place where a person’s history isn’t closely questioned, it has a way of making its presence felt.
+Although Hobart is a place where a person’s history isn’t closely questioned, the past has a way of making its presence felt.

 Unspoken Promises is still in draft form and is based on a period in the lives of my great-great grandparents.